 In July 2018, Stop Funding Hate changed its stance on the Daily Express.
 The paper would still be monitored, but was placed ‘under review’, meaning we would no longer be actively campaigning for advertisers to pull their support.

-Such a change is excellent news, would not have been possible without the thousands of Stop Funding Hate supporters who make their voices heard every day.
+Such a change is excellent news and would not have been possible without the thousands of Stop Funding Hate supporters who make their voices heard every day.
 Our goal is to make hate unprofitable – and together we’re making it happen.